Germany

 Transport matters

 Three states on the Rhine have the largest chemical industries: North Rhine Westphalia, followed by Rhineland- Palatinate and Hesse, with its strong pharmaceutical industry.
-Good access to transport infrastructure is one important locational factor for a successful chemical industry.
+Good access to transport infrastructure is one important locational factor for a successful chemical industry – more investment especially in waterways and rail is needed.
 In Eastern Germany, Saxony-Anhalt is the top chemical producer.

 HOW ARE WE DOING?